What skills would I acquire?

 What are some Job Search Strategies?

-A bachelors degree in Communication Studies provides an excellent liberal arts foundation for employment or additional graduate education in business, education, social sciences, and health sciences.
-Graduates from our department have been employed most often in education (teaching and administration), management, sales, media, social services, health care, public relations/customer service and finance.
-With further academic study students also often have careers in law, higher education, counseling and the ministry.
+A bachelors degree in Communication Studies provides an excellent liberal arts foundation for employment in the private, public, and civil society sectors.
+It also provides a strong foundation for graduate education in communication, business, education, social sciences, and health sciences.
+Graduates from our department are often employed in education (teaching and administration), management, sales, media, social services, health care, public relations/customer service and finance.
+With further academic study, students also often have careers in law, higher education, counseling and the ministry.

 |Advertising account executive||High School speech Teacher||Political analyst|

 |advertising executive||Hotel manager||Political campaign director|

 |Community college speech instructor||Lighting technician||Recreational supervisor|

 |Customer service representative||Market researcher||Script writer|

 |Developmental officer||Marketing communication manager||Sound technician|